Power BI security white paper

 Tenant metadata and data are stored within cluster limits except for data replication to a secondary back-end cluster in a paired Azure region in the same Azure geography.
 The secondary back-end cluster serves as a failover cluster in case of regional outage, and is passive at any other time.

-Back-end functionality is served by micro-services running on different machines within the cluster's virtual network that are not accessible from the outside, except for two components that can be accessed from the public internet:
+Back-end functionality is served by micro-services running on different machines within the cluster's virtual network that aren't accessible from the outside, except for two components that can be accessed from the public internet:

 - Gateway Service